thejpster/monotron/README.md

 Atmel AtMega48 microcontroller as an I/O expander, connected to [UART](#uart)
 7. Look in the [`avr_kb`](./avr_kb) folder for more information.

+__Note:__ There's a bug in the 0.7.0 PCB where both PS/2 connector pinouts are mirror image, compared to how they should be.
+It happened because although the connector drawings said "Bottom View" quite clearly, I didn't pay enough attention and assumed they were viewed from above!
+To use the PS/2 connectors, they must be fitted to the underside of the PCB (i.e. opposite to all the other connectors).
+This will be fixed in the next PCB revision.

 ### MIDI

 The [Monotron PCB](#monotron-pcb) has three 5-pin DIN MIDI ports: In, Out and